SITE

 The central volume was raised to the same height as the other two wings to ensure horizontal connections on all levels and maximum usability of the spaces.

-Person-friendly space
+User-friendly space

 Sustainability, a design vocation